KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 is precontained in its metaphysical seed,
 but expressed uniquely within each manifestation.

-This aligns with Zenetism’s
+This aligns with Zenetism's
-**non‑looping structure of world‑expression**.
+**non-looping structure of world-expression**.

 * Structural archetypes recur
 * But always with infinite variation